What is a Broker Dealer?

 - A broker initiates the trade on behalf of its customers and is involved in the trade cycle.

-- A dealer, on the other hand, is representative of the brokerage firm and will initiate the trade on behalf of the account which the firm itself owns.
+- On the other hand, a dealer is representative of the brokerage firm and will initiate the trade on behalf of the account that the firm owns.

-- The broker has to make sure it provides effective advice about diversification of the client’s portfolio and also suggest different avenues for the client to park his/her money.
+- The broker has to make sure it provides effective advice about the client’s portfolio diversification and suggests different avenues to park their money.

-- The broker-dealer has to maintain the confidentiality of each and every client and ensure that no bank details or any personal information being misused.
+- The broker-dealer has to maintain the confidentiality of every client and ensure that no bank details or any personal information are being misused.

-- A broker functions as an agent to its customer and dealers acts like the principal to its own account
+- A broker functions as an agent to its customer, and dealers act as the principal to its account.

 - They act as the intermediary between investors and the company where one wants to invest.

-- They also play a key role in helping a company raise their finance in the form of capital requirements.
+- They also play a key role in helping a company raise its finance in capital requirements.

-- They play a key role in providing liquidity to securities by supporting the trade of securities in a free market and at times make transactions i.e. Buy or sell securities from their own accounts to ensure the marketability of the security.
+- They play a key role in providing liquidity to securities by supporting the trade of securities in a free market and, at times, making transactions, i.e., Buying or selling securities from their accounts, to ensure the marketability of the security.

-This has been a guide Broker-Dealer and its definition.
-Here we discuss types of broker-dealer, how to become it, along with its function, roles, and salary.
+This article has been a guide to what is Broker Dealer.
+Here we discuss types of broker-dealer, how to become it, along with its function, roles and salary.
 You can learn more about accounting from the following articles –